projectcalico/calico/master/reference/advanced/etcd-rbac/index.md

 ## Configuration Concept

 The central piece that will link the components together is the Certificate Authority(CA).
 It will be used to generate certificates and keys that the etcd members (and proxies) and components (like Calico and Kubernetes) will need to authenticate with the etcd cluster.
-Because all the certificates will be generated from the same CA and all the components will have the CA certificate, they can authenticate their connections with each other.
+Because all the certificates will be generated from the same CA and all the components will have the CA certificate, those connections can be mutually authenticated.

 The certificates and keys generated for the components accessing etcd will allow access to particular key prefixes or paths in etcd.
 The certificates are linked with an etcd username by being generated with a Common Name (CN) that matches the etcd username.
 The etcd username is linked with a role or multiple roles that allow access to the appropriate data in etcd.

 ## Requirements